-- expected suicide levels were only higher in the month of the story and the month following the story, not the month before.
-Further, suicides occurring later in a month were followed by a greater increase in suicide levels during the subsequent month than for suicides occurring early in the month. - the amount of publicity devoted to a story, measured in terms of the number of days (1-5) the story appeared on the front page of the New York Times or the New York Daily News correlated positively with the size of the differential between forecast and recorded suicide levels.
+expected suicide levels were only higher in the month of the story and the month following the story, not the month before.
+Further, suicides occurring later in a month were followed by a greater increase in suicide levels during the subsequent month than for suicides occurring early in the month.

+the amount of publicity devoted to a story, measured in terms of the number of days (1-5) the story appeared on the front page of the New York Times or the New York Daily News2 correlated positively with the size of the differential between forecast and recorded suicide levels.
 For example, front-page suicide stories lasting for 4 days were associated with differentials eight times the size of one day suicide stories.
 Differences between predictions and actual rates following suicide stories appearing on the front page of both papers were double the difference following suicide stories appearing in the Times alone.

-&lt;sup>2 The New York Daily News, the most popular daily newspaper in the US was chosen as a measure of publicity because the duration of suicide stories in the Times did not vary significantly differences between forecasted and recorded suicide levels in New York following the suicide stories run in New York, but not in another leading non-New York daily (Chicago Tribune), were significantly higher than the differences between national expected and actual figures.
+differences between forecasted and recorded suicide levels in New York following the suicide stories run in New York, but not in another leading non-New York daily (Chicago Tribune), were significantly higher than the differences between national expected and actual figures.
 Similarly, differences between predicted and actual records were lower in the UK following stories appearing in the New York Times but not the tabloid daily 'The Mirror'.
 Differences between predicted and actual records in the US were lower when the suicide story appeared in The Mirror but not the New York Times.

 Phillips inferred from these results that the New York Times reports of suicide had triggered an increase in the level of recorded suicides.
 To investigate whether the recorded suicide clusters were simply the consequence of a possible influence of the media publicity on coroner misclassification of death, Phillips examined the various mortality statistics during the periods when actual levels were higher than he had predicted.
 If the increase had been due to coroner misclassification, he reasoned, then the increase in suicides would have been compensated by a fall in some other category of death.
 No evidence for any fall in accidental deaths, murders, or deaths of undetermined cause was found.
-Phillips also dismissed another alternative explanation for his findings that front-page suicide stories and higher than predicted recorded suicide levels were both dependent variables of some other underlying factor.
-This interpretation was dismissed because the suicide stories were found to systematically antecede any excess over predicted levels.